docterling/srs/README.md

 HTTP API, DVR, and transcoding, please check the documents in [English](https://ossrs.io) or [Chinese](https://ossrs.net).

 If you want to use an IDE, VSCode is recommanded.
-VSCode supports macOS, Linux, and Windows platforms.
+VSCode supports macOS, and Linux platforms.
 The settings are ready.
 All you need to do is open the folder with VSCode and enjoy the efficiency brought by the IDE.
 See [VSCode README](.vscode/README.md) for details.